About Leila Zwelling

 LCSW, PMH-C

-Before becoming a therapist, I worked as a journalist, drawn to the power of people’s stories.
-Over time, I realized I wanted to do more than listen—I wanted to help people heal, grow, and reshape their journeys amid struggle and uncertainty.
-This led me to the work I do now: supporting women through some of the most intimate and often unspoken challenges of their lives.
+Before becoming a therapist, I worked as a journalist, drawn to the depth and complexity of people’s stories.
+Over time, I realized I wanted to do more than listen—I wanted to help people find healing, growth, and steadiness through life’s challenges.

-Clients often describe me as compassionate and grounded, with a steady presence that supports gentle forward movement.
-I understand how painful it can be when the path to parenthood doesn’t unfold as expected—and that even after detours and heartache, connection and joy are possible.
+I understand how painful it can be when the path to parenthood doesn’t unfold as expected, and that even after detours and heartache, connection and joy are still possible.

-My approach
+My Approach

 Licensure, Certification & Awards

-Licensed Clinical Social Worker (LCSW23935)
+Licensed Clinical Social Worker

 California Board of Behavioral Sciences